wolfe60629/Software-Engineering-Final-Project/README.md

 This program was written for a project in a software engineering class.
 It provided a way for a made up business to keep track of their auto loan portfolio.
 Once a banker is given a login for the program, he / she can be assigned dealerships to monitor, and keep track of.
 Loans that are entered in by a banker will be stored in a secure database, and cannot be deleted.

+# Project Scope
+All project prewriting files are in the project scope folder.
+This includes a DFD, ERD, Front End Wireframes, and a Database Explaination.

 # Getting Started